jumbo-tech-campus/JNetworkingKit/README.md

 * **`RequestOperation`**: responsible to provide and manage the correct instances of `Request`, `Executor` and `Parser`.
 * **`RequestExecutor`**: responsible to perform the request using the correct `Client`.
 An extended version of the Executor can be used to add more business logic, like caching or the observable pattern.
 * **`RequestClient`**: responsible to execute the request.
 The default `Client` uses the `URLSession` component, but a different `Client` can be created to use different system or libraries (like _Alamofire_).
+* **`RequestValidator`**: responsible to perform the validation of the request.
+The default implementation checks for the response code, but you can validate header or body as well.
 * **`RequestParser`**: responsible to parse the response and create the final object.

 The library is designed around the `RequestOperation`.
 It defines its variable using **swift's generics**, in this way a developer can instantiate and use different `RequestExecutor`, `RequestClient` and `RequestParser` instances to add more functionality and capabilities to the Network Layer.